Toxic blue-green algae found at Powys lake - leading to a warning for users

 For further help and advice please contact Powys County Council’s Countryside Access and Recreation Team on 01597 827500.

-“We will continue to monitor the water as well as assisting the fishing club with Oxygen monitoring etc (levels are currently at an OK level and the aerators are on)
+“We will continue to monitor the water as well as assisting the fishing club with oxygen monitoring et cetera.
+Levels are currently at an OK level and the aerators are on.

 “Please keep all dogs away from the water’s edge as this can be fatal.”